superblk/terve/README.md

 WARNING: this is in _early-ish_ development, so no releases yet. :sob:

-WARNING: terraform GPG signatures are not yet checked (only sha256 validation)
+WARNING: terraform GPG signatures are not yet verified (only sha256 validation)

 ## Setup